jyeon172/MP-MobileProject/README.md

 ## Contents
 ### 1. Online Study Room
-you can study with other people in online
+"you can study with other people in online"<br>
+If someone posts that they have opened an online study room and the link of that room, people can enter the room freely.<br>
+Anyone can open online study room.<br>
+Group chat with various people is possible through certain posts.

 ### 2. Start Project
-you can find members to work on the project together
+"you can find members to work on the project together"<br>

-**3. Share Information**<br>
+Anyone can post a text looking for someone to work with on the project.<br>
+People can contact with the writer of the post.<br>
+Group chat with various people is possible through certain posts.

+### 3. Share Information
-you can share the information by relevant field
+"you can share the information by relevant field"<br>
+User can choose the category of the post, and share information.<br>
+People can communicate through comment, chatting, and expressing sympathy.

-**4. Manage the Group**<br>
+### 4. Manage the Group
-you can manage and get help for the group works harmoniously
+"you can manage and get help for the group works harmoniously"
 <br><br>

 ## Key Functions